chrisnajman/code-snippets/README.md

 I assume this is because so many people are accessing the bot that the server slows down.

-An easy solution to this is to type all messages into e.g. "Notepad" first, then paste them into the chat input field.
+An easy solution to this is to type a message into e.g. "Notepad" first, then paste it into the chat input field.

 [Back to top](#code-snippets)